jtszalay/bazel-experiments/examples/004-proto-gazelle/README.md

-# Hello Proto Example
+# Proto with gazelle Example

-This example demonstrates how to use protobuf with `buf` to generate Go bindings for a simple gRPC echo service.
+This example demonstrates how to use bazel managed protobuf with rules_go.
+It continues from the hello-proto [example](../003-hello-proto/README.md).

+For this example we have a similar structure to the previous example except rather than generating `.pb.go` files with buf to a package in the `go` tree we use bazel to provide those at build time.

 ## Structure

 ```
-003-hello-proto/
+004-hello-proto/
 ├── proto/              # Protocol buffer definitions
 │   ├── echo.proto      # Echo service definition
-│   ├── buf.yaml        # Buf configuration
-│   └── buf.gen.yaml    # Buf code generation config
 └── go/                 # Go code
-    ├── gen/            # Generated protobuf code (created by buf)
     ├── client/         # Echo client
     ├── server/         # Echo server
     └── go.mod